UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

     - Permission to edit agent records in full mode is now separate from permission to work with agent records in general (i.e. light mode)
     - Additionally, permission to see the Contact Infomation section of records (e.g. for agents who are donors) is independent of whether a user has permissions for light mode or full mode.
     - Leilani will be taking this to the Archives Subcommittee, but for now:
-      - Catalogers can edit records in full mode but not see contact information
+      - Catalogers can edit records in full mode but cannot see contact information
       - Other people with staff-level permissions can see contact information but can only edit in light mode (it is not yet clear whether archivists/librarians can view full-mode-only data, since we don't yet have agent records that include this extra information)
       - Everyone else (notably students) can neither see contact information nor edit records in full mode.
 (Again, since this is new to us, there's the same caveat as above re: viewing full-mode-only fields.)
 - *[link to section of the staff manual re: agent records; possibly also link to section re: requesting changes in permissions for yourself or your students/project staff]*